What’s New at The Best Renaissance Festival?

 Live Action Role Play with RenQuest™

 Bristol’s ever-evolving live action fantasy-play game, RenQuest, is one of the most highly anticipated events of the Faire season.
-Celebrating it’s 10th season in 2017, RenQuest provides guests the opportunity to stop watching the story and live it.
+RenQuest provides guests the opportunity to stop watching the story and live it.
 The interactive theatrical gaming experience offers players an unprecedented opportunity to become a hero or villain and change the fate of the city by completing quests, honing skills and defeating monstrous enemies.
 The game spans the entire 30-acre Faire site and employs 45 non-playing characters dedicated to enriching the fantasy experience.

-Kids’ Quest provides the Faire’s younger patrons, ages 4 to 11, the opportunity to embark on their own age-appropriate adventures helping Pinocchio become a real boy and fixing mistakes in other fairy tale stories.
+Kids’ Quest provides the Faire’s younger patrons, ages 4 to 11, the opportunity to embark on their own age-appropriate adventures helping Old King Coal’s spies find a prince and princess.
 Guests can begin Kids’ Quest at any time before 4 p.m. each day.
 Parents must accompany children on the quest.

-Taking its framework from the summer day in 1574 when Her Majesty Queen Elizabeth visited the English city of Bristol, the Bristol Renaissance Faire is open for nine weekends.
-Located just west of I-94’s Russell Road exit, near Kenosha, Wis.
-Open rain or shine, 10 a.m. to 7 p.m., every Saturday and Sunday, July 8 through Sep.
-3, and Labor Day Monday, Sep.
-4. Tickets are $25.95 for adults and $11.50 for children, ages 5 to 12.
-Advance ticket discounts are available at RENFAIR.COM, and participating Walgreens stores.
+Set on a summer day in 1574 when Her Majesty Queen Elizabeth visited the English city of Bristol, the Bristol Renaissance Faire is open for nine weekends just west of I-94’s Russell Road exit, near Kenosha, Wis.
+Open rain or shine, 10 a.m. to 7 p.m., every Saturday and Sunday, July 7 through Sep.
+2, and Labor Day Monday, Sep.
+3. Tickets are $25.95 for adults; $11.50 for children, ages 5 to 12.
+Children aged 4 and under are admitted free.
+Discount tickets are available in advance at RENFAIR.COM, all Menards stores, or by calling (847) 395-7773.